 NVIDIA

-Spencer is a product line manager at NVIDIA leading robotics software products.
-His work centers on open-source simulation frameworks for robot learning, synthetic data generation, and advancing robot autonomy from industrial mobile manipulators to generalist humanoid robots.
+Spencer Huang is Director of Product Management at NVIDIA leading robotics software product.
+His work centers on open-source simulation frameworks for robot learning, synthetic data generation methodologies, and advancing robot autonomy—from industrial mobile manipulators to generalist humanoid robots.
+Before joining NVIDIA, Spencer earned a technical MBA from NYU with a focus on artificial intelligence.

 NVIDIA's reference application for robotic simulation